 Motor insurance (Green Card)

-If there is a no-deal Brexit, from 12 April 2019 NI drivers will need to carry a Green Card when travelling to the Republic of Ireland.
+If there is a no-deal Brexit, NI drivers will need to carry a Green Card when travelling to the Republic of Ireland.
 It would be illegal to travel without this proof of insurance.

 Green Cards are an international certificate of insurance issued by insurance providers in the UK, guaranteeing that the driver has the necessary third-party motor insurance cover for driving in the country being travelled to.